apparentsoft/ReactiveCoreData/README.md

 - Support not only for shoebox applications (with one main managed object context) but also document-based applications where you have a separate context for each document.

 ### TODO:

-- More signal operations to modify fetch requests (sorting).
-In general, they can also be modified with a `-map:`.
 - Signals that are fired when a context is saved (wrap the NSNotification).